ExaDev/exadev.github.io/content/projects/Breadboard/Phase 3/proposals/index.md

 ---

 ### Automated Test Case Evaluation and Generation

-With access to a codebase and
+With access to a codebase, testing framework documentation and test code, and test results, Breadboard can be used to evaluate the quality of test cases, generate new test cases, and provide insights into the test coverage and effectiveness of the testing strategy.

+---